-- Foster improved school performance by bringing support to the educational mandate of schools, in particular, through school climate and student engagement; and; - Promote the language, culture, and vitality of the English-speaking community by broadening the mandate of schools and helping them become hubs for their communities.
+- 1. To foster improved school performance by bringing support to the educational mandate of schools, in particular, through school climate and student engagement. - 2.
+To promote the language, culture, and vitality of the English-speaking community by broadening the mandate of schools and helping them become hubs for their communities.
 A CLC is not a place, it is an approach to community and school improvement based on the establishment of mutually reinforcing partnerships, facilitated by a dedicated coordinator.

-A series of eight research Briefs examining priority issues and challenges within Quebec's Englishlanguage education sector:
+A series of eight research Briefs examining priority issues and challenges within Quebec's English-language education sector:

-Brief #8: The Community School Network in Quebec's Official Language Minority Community and a Workshop on Briefs hosted by the Quebec English-Speaking Communities Research Network Partnerships for Equity and Excellence: The Community School Strategy Teaching in Community Schools: Creating Conditions for Deeper Learning Framework for the Vitality of Official-Language Minority Communities (OLMC)
+Brief #8: The Community School Network in Quebec's Official Language Minority Community and a Workshop on Briefs hosted by the Quebec English-Speaking Communities Research Network

+Partnerships for Equity and Excellence: The Community School Strategy Teaching in Community Schools: Creating Conditions for Deeper Learning Framework for the Vitality of Official-Language Minority Communities (OLMC)